- What do I need to know about quitting?

 - Leukoplakia (white sores in the mouth that can become cancer)

-- Receding gums (gums slowly shrink from around the teeth)
+- Receding gums, gum disease (gums shrink from around the teeth)

 - Bone loss around the roots of the teeth